Overview

 Department resources

-Students are encouraged to take the Advanced Laboratory Course.
-This course can be a useful preparatory class for undergraduate research.
-It can also satisfy the research component of your physics electives.
+Students are encouraged to take the Advanced Laboratory Course (PHYS 4430) or Quantum Forge (PHYS 4700/4710).
+These courses can be helpful experiences for your career and they satisfy the research component of your physics electives.

-The department’s research page is a great place to start looking for positions, but be sure to also look for opportunities in these department-affiliated programs:
+The department’s research page is a great place to start looking for positions, but be sure to also look for opportunities in closely-affiliated research institutes:

 In addition to this URE website, several programs provide information and support for UREs: